Amargosa River

-The Amargosa River is an intermittent waterway, 185 miles (298 km) long, in southern Nevada and eastern California in the United States.
+The Amargosa River is a waterway, 185 miles (298 km) long, in southern Nevada and eastern California in the United States.
+The Amargosa River is one out of two rivers located in the California portion of the Mojave Desert with perennial flow.
 It drains a high desert region, the Amargosa Valley in the Amargosa Desert northwest of Las Vegas, into the Mojave Desert, and finally into Death Valley where it disappears into the ground aquifer.
 Except for a small portion of its route in the Amargosa Canyon in California and a small portion at Beatty, Nevada, the river flows above ground only after a rare rainstorm washes the region.
 A 26-mile (42 km) stretch of the river between Shoshone and Dumont Dunes is protected as a National Wild and Scenic River.
 At the south end of Tecopa Valley the Amargosa River Natural Area protects the habitat.